bnkc/emval/README.md

 ## Acknowledgements

 This project draws inspiration from [python-email-validator](https://github.com/JoshData/python-email-validator).
-While `python-email-validator` is more comprehensive, `emv` aims to provide a faster solution.
+While `python-email-validator` is more comprehensive, `emval` aims to provide a faster solution.

 ## Getting Help

-For questions and issues, please open an issue in the [GitHub issue tracker](https://github.com/bnkc/emv/issues).
+For questions and issues, please open an issue in the [GitHub issue tracker](https://github.com/bnkc/emval/issues).

 ## License

-EMV is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/bnkc/emv/blob/main/LICENSE) file for more details.
+emval is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](https://github.com/bnkc/emval/blob/main/LICENSE) file for more details.